vadimdemedes/pastel/README.md

 ### Quick Setup

-In order to get up and running with pastel, you simply run the following commands:
+To get up and running with pastel, you simply run the following commands:

 ```bash
 mkdir pasteltest